Finding Critical Values for χ2 In Exercises 3–8, find the critica... | Channels for Pearson+

 Critical Values

 Critical values are the threshold points that define the boundaries of the acceptance region in hypothesis testing.
-They are determined based on the desired level of confidence and the distribution being used.
-For the Chi-Square distribution, critical values are used to assess whether the observed data falls within the expected range under the null hypothesis.
+They are determined based on the desired level of confidence (c) and the degrees of freedom associated with the test.
+For a Chi-Square test, critical values are used to decide whether to reject the null hypothesis, with values falling beyond the critical points indicating significant results.

 Recommended video: